 How best to enjoy the display

-From Thanksgiving until New Year’s Day, the lights come on when the sun goes down and stay lit until 10:30 p.m. daily.
-On busy weekends, there is a line of cars that can sometimes stretch for over a mile, all the way to the Mountain Arts Center.
+From Thanksgiving until New Year’s Day, the lights come on when the sun goes down, approximately 6:00 p.m., and stay lit until 10:00 p.m. daily.
+On busy weekends, there is a line of cars that can sometimes stretch for over a mile to the Mountain Arts Center.
 Visitors don’t seem to mind and know it will be worth the wait.
-So, put on your favorite holiday music and drive into a winter wonderland!
+So, put on your favorite holiday music, and drive into a winter wonderland!

 When weather permits, walking on foot through the park has its advantages, too.
 So, park your car and take your time, or, for the ultimate experience, take an eastern Kentucky-style sleigh ride.
-Children of all ages can take part in the fun at the carnival on site, which is complete with kiddie rides, games and food vendors for your funnel cake fix.
+Children of all ages can take part in the fun at the carnival on site, which is complete with kiddie rides, games, and food vendors for your funnel cake fix.
+The carnial is open Tuesday-Friday from 5pm-Close and Saturday-Sunday beginning at 2pm.
+Masks must be worn while attending the carnival.
+In addition, hand sanitizers are provided, and all rides are cleaned after ever ride.
 Get your picture taken with famous Christmas characters like Rudolph, The Grinch and Frosty the Snowman, who appear every Friday and Saturday night.
 And, the biggest holiday celebrity of them all, Santa Claus, comes out to greet everyone and listen to Christmas wishes from 6-8 p.m. each Saturday.

 Make your own ornament in memory of the special person in your life who served their community and country.
 Hang the ornament near light displays honoring coal miners, firefighters, police officers and veterans.